About Us

 About HCAdvocacy

-HCAdvocacy.org provides access to programs and tools to build relationships with health center advocates, staff, board members, elected officials, and other stakeholders.
-Our goal is to build a multi-generational group of leaders committed to ensuring access to affordable, equitable care in medically underserved communities.
-These leaders are focused on what health centers need to survive and thrive.
+Welcome to the Health Center Advocacy Network – a robust network of Community Health Center (CHC) advocates across the nation.
+The primary purpose of NACHC’s Health Center Advocacy Network is to provide programs, tools, and resources to build relationships among health center advocates, staff, board members, elected officials, and other stakeholders.
+Patient-governed boards and health center leaders are committed to ensuring access to affordable care in their communities, and are focused on what health centers need to survive and thrive.